Heather Sautter, DVM — Chief of Staff

 During her free time, she loves spending time with her family, outdoor activities, and traveling.
 She also enjoys time with her three beloved pets; doggie Gizmo, who she rescued from the Caribbean island of Grenada, kitty Gizmo, who she adopted after being left behind at a clinic, and the newest adoptee, a cat named Herbert.

-Michael King, DVM — Associate Veterinarian
+Brian Cavaliere, DVM — Associate Veterinarian

 Dr. Brian Cavaliere began his veterinary career by attending Suffolk County Community College’s Veterinary Technology program in 2001.
 He then continued his education further by attending St. George's University School of Veterinary Medicine where he received multiple awards for emergency and critical care, Excellence in Small Animal Surgery, and Parasitology.
 He graduated in 2011, and his clinical training was completed at the University of Tennessee.